Common questions about adult care

 If you have a wheelchair which was issued by the Bristol Centre for Enablement and is in need of repair please call 0117 969 6959

-For more information on occupational therapy please see our factsheet.
+For more information on occupational therapy please see this article.

 What is a disabled facilities grant?